 States commit to phase out HFCs

-NAFEM will continue watching initiatives from these states and investigate ways to work toward harmonizing deadlines to make the process most efficient for members.
+NAFEM continues to watch initiatives from these states and investigate ways to work toward harmonizing deadlines to make the process most efficient for members.